Alexiou981/sourdough-enthusiasts/README.md

 - A map that will allow the user to input their postcode and provide them with information of where to find sourdough bread in their area.

 ## **Testing**

+- The website was tested through various devices and prooven to be responsive in all screen sizes using the Google Chrome Inspector.
+- All links to social media open in a new page.
+- Youtube video autoplay is disabled.
+- Nav bar is responsive and indicates to the user which page of the site is chosen.
+- Both articles are fully responsive and able to scroll up and down.
+- All images are displayed on the deployed site as well and there are no broken links or content.

 ### *Validator Testing*

 - The html code of each page (Home, Gallery, Get Involved) was validated successfully without outputing any erros using the [HTML Validator](https://validator.w3.org/).